6 Product Landing Page Examples That Make Serious Sales

 2. Your Super product bundles landing page

 Supplement brand Your Super is no stranger to product landing pages.
-But instead of creating traditional product pages for each item it sells online, the brand bundles together certain products and offers them through a single landing page:
+But instead of creating traditional product pages for each item it sells online, the brand bundles together certain products and offers them through a single ecommerce landing page:

 The product landing page for its Super Brew Bundle, for example, leans heavily on the benefits of the bundle (as opposed to its features or ingredients).
 This helps potential customers envision themselves experiencing the same advantages.